-I don’t advocate pampering the dust bunnies hiding under our couches and beds.
-I do think today marks a holiday they enjoy celebrating.
+I do not advocate pampering the dust bunnies that hide under our couches and beds.
+However, I do think today marks a holiday they enjoy celebrating.
 Let’s join the elusive little fuzz balls by ignoring them and being good to ourselves.
 Let’s relax, lay back, and observe No Housework Day.

-Don’t worry about offending Josephine Garis Cochran.
-She would surely be pleased with how well her 1886 invention, the automatic dishwasher, is still appreciated in homes around the world.
-Susan Hibbard’s clever patented feather duster was an original back in 1876, but she wouldn’t mind if you gave it a rest for just one day.
+Please, don’t worry about offending Josephine Garis Cochran.
+I’m sure she would be pleased with how well her 1886 invention, the automatic dishwasher, is still appreciated in homes around the world.
+And even though Susan Hibbard’s clever patented feather duster was an original back in 1876, she wouldn’t mind if you gave it a rest for just one day.

 So, what should you do?

 You could stretch out with that book you’ve been saving for a lazy day.
 You could hit the couch, tell the dust bunnies to keep it quiet, and binge-watch a favorite show.
 Or why not invite friends over and spend the day playing old-fashioned board games?